abidibo/GoMonitor/README.md

 ### Usage

-GoMonitor behaves differently when running as root or as user.
+GoMonitor behaves differently when running as root or as normal user.
 Fact.

-GoMonitor has two subcommands available `monitor` and `stats`
+GoMonitor has two subcommands available: `monitor` and `stats`

 #### Monitor

 The monitor subcommand is the boss.

 If run as root user, it starts to collect data about all logged user.
-It write this data to an sqlite3 database in the `homePath` folder.
+It writes this data to an sqlite3 database in the `homePath` folder.
 When a user reaches its limit, it logs him out.
-It collects the data every `logIntervalMinutes` minutes, and in particular it stores all the process there were running at that moment (and were wasting at least some memory or cpu).
+It collects the data every `logIntervalMinutes` minutes, and in particular it records all the processes there were running at that moment (and were wasting at least some memory or cpu).

 If run as user it stays awake, displays a system tray icon and notifies the user when it starts, when half of the time limit is reached and when it reaches the time limit.
 If the user clicks the tray icon, then a super cool dialog appears informing the user about the time spent.